Cecily von Ziegesar: Early life and education

 Cecily von Ziegesar was born in New York City into the Ziegesar family, which belonged to an ancient German nobility from the Margraviate of Brandenburg.
 She is the daughter of Franz Albrecht von Ziegesar, the CEO and Chairman of Bowne & Co., and his second wife, Olivia James.
 She is the half-sister of writer Peter von Ziegesar.
 Her childhood dream was to grow up to be a ballerina; she began lessons at age three and auditioned for the School of American Ballet at age eight, but was rejected.
 As a teenager, she commuted from Connecticut to Manhattan at 6:00 a.m. every day to attend The Nightingale-Bamford School.
 After graduating from Nightingale, von Ziegesar attended Colby College.
 Then she spent a year in Budapest working for a local radio station.
-She then returned to the United States to study creative writing at the University of Arizona, only to drop out shortly thereafter.
+She then returned to the United States to study creative writing at the University of Arizona, leaving school shortly thereafter.